-No herb garden is complete without sweet basil, a necessity if you want to make pesto or garnish your mozzarella, tomato and olive oil appetizer.
-Seeds germinate in only five to 10 days, and when grown in full sun and loamy soil, the plants quickly produce licorice spice leaves that are tastiest when they're young.
+No herb garden is complete without sweet basil (Ocimum basilicum), a necessity if you want to make pesto or garnish your mozzarella, tomato and olive oil appetizer.
+Seeds germinate in only five to 10 days, and when grown in full sun and on loamy soil, these annual plants quickly produce licorice spice leaves that are tastiest when they're young.
 Some other fresh herbs you can grow from seed include:

 Because they either grow too slowly or don't grow true from seed, it's better to start these herbs from store-bought seedlings:

 The reason you don't want to grow herbs in the second group from seed isn't because you can't do it; it's just because it isn't worth the time and effort you'll have to devote, and in the case of certain types of mint, the seeds won't produce the plants you expect.